roboshoes/SmartDuplicate-Sublime/README.md

 SmartDuplicate
 ==============

-SmartDuplicate is a Sublime Text 2 plug-in that allows duplicating lines while changing certain keywords.
+SmartDuplicate is a Sublime Text 2 and 3 plug-in that allows duplicating lines while changing certain keywords.

 Installation
 ------------